Ellnz/Tomb-of-The-Snow-Prince/README.md

 - 014 Fierce Wolf Helmet: by Alaisiagae and Psymoniser, this replaces the cap-like Wolf armor helmets for wolf heads with agape jaws, similar to the standard Bear helmets.
 - 015 Hide-Like Animals Pelts: replaces the vanilla animal pelt meshes with hide models, in case you want something less gruesome and more decorative.

-### Solstheim Graphical Replacer:
+#### Solstheim Graphical Replacer:
 - 010 Solstheim - HD Worldspace Graphical Replacer: a consistent and holistic graphical replacer for the majority of Solstheim assets, particularly all ground textures, as well as Skaal and Raven Rock architecture.
-This package requires Glow in the Dahrk as some of the replacement window meshes are GiTD-aware.
+This package requires (https://www.nexusmods.com/morrowind/mods/45886 "Glow in the Dahrk") as some of the replacement window meshes are GiTD-aware.
 Don’t forget to use the Raven Rock add-on which I helped develop.
-I also recommend Graphical Herbalism, as all the included flora replacers (such as holly and wolfsbane) are GH-aware.
+I also recommend (https://www.nexusmods.com/morrowind/mods/46599 "Graphical") Herbalism, as all the included flora replacers (such as holly and wolfsbane) are GH-aware.
 - 011 Skyrim-Like Trees: replaces the stock Bloodmoon trees with new models akin to those seen in TESV: Skyrim.
 - 012 Remiros’ Groundcover for TOTSP: bespoke groundcover for the overhauled Solstheim.
-Requires Remiros’ Groundcover, as the art files are not included in VSW.
+Requires (https://www.nexusmods.com/morrowind/mods/46733 "Remiros’ Groundcover"), as the art files are not included in VSW.
 Remember to enable the groundcover .esp when generating distant land in MGE XE, but do not enable it in the Morrowind launcher, as the grass will become static and impassable.
 - 012 Grey Solstheim Rocks: overwrites the darker VSW rock textures with the greyer rock textures from Otis_Geo’s Vanilla Land mod.

 ## Credits

-### VSW’s Testers
+#### VSW’s Testers
 Bluttier, BUBISHI, Chef, Factor, Frumple Grumple, Leyawynn, Lucevar, Remiros, Melchior Dahrk, Abot, WHreaper

-### Solstheim Asset Contributors
+#### Solstheim Asset Contributors
 The Tamriel Rebuilt and Project Tamriel teams for Tamriel Data.
 Chainy: Hircine statue
 SGMonkey: terrain textures